osic/stackalytics/README.md

 ## Contribution Data Summarizer (sa_grouper.py)

 (TBD) This utility takes the output of sa_contribution.py and generates useful subtotals.
-Not uploaded yet.
+Not uploaded yet -- in the meantime, just generate subtotals in a spreadsheet with the CSV output from sa_contribution.py.